 Below you can read the carrot pancakes recipe in detail.

 - Lightly fry or saute the grated carrots in a heated pan for 2 to 3 minutes, using butter.
 This will add more flavor to the carrots and will also be more easy to mix with the flour.

 - Once sauteed, add 2 teaspoons of sugar to the carrots, mix well and keep aside.

 - In a bowl, mix the dry ingredients together - flour, baking powder, salt and remaining sugar.

 - In another bowl, beat two eggs and milk and and add this egg mixture to the flour slowly, make sure no lumps is formed when making the batter.

 - Add the fried carrots to the batter, mix well.

-- Heat and iron griddle or non stick pan and grease well with oil or butter.
-Make sure you keep the stove on medium to low heat, and adjust the heat accordingly so that the pancakes won’t get burnt.
+- Heat an iron griddle or non stick pan and grease well with oil or butter.
+Make sure you keep the stove on medium to low heat, and adjust the heat accordingly so that the pancakes won't get burnt.

 - Pour 1 small ladle of batter on to the pan, you might need to slightly press the batter since it is little thick.

 - Wait for the pancake to get cooked from the bottom, until the bubbles starts appearing on top.